erhaneth/dbank/README.md

 ## Project Description

  dBank is a crypto marketplace where you can interact with and learn about crypto currencies.
 In this single page web application, you can buy/sell crypto currencies, and send/receive crypto currencies.
- The application will be used by everyone who ise ready to jump rabbit holes.
+ The application will be used by everyone who is ready to jump rabbit holes.
 Users data will be stored in decentralized, persistent and append-only ledger.

 ## Wireframes